Classic TrimCoat's First Car

-The Discovery of Classic TrimCoat’s Oxidized Aluminum Treatment
+The Creation of Classic TrimCoat’s Oxidized Aluminum Treatment

 Classic TrimCoat Outshines the Competition

-Providing a Solution for the Widespread Problem of Oxidized Aluminum
+Providing a Solution for the Widespread Problem of Oxidized Anodized Aluminum

-About a year later, Paul received a call from Jan Hermstad, the pre-owned car manager at Global Imports BMW in Atlanta, Ga.
+About a year later, Paul received a call from Jan Hermstad, the pre-owned car manager at the time at Global Imports BMW in Atlanta, Ga.
 This is one of the largest dealerships in the Southeast.
 Jan told Paul that he had seen the article in “Roundel” and that his high end cars had oxidized aluminum problems.
-He asked Paul to come out to the dealership and show him what he had.
-After demonstrating the product on a sample car, Hermstad lioke the results, and suggested the Paul come to Global on a regular basis.
-Not exactly what Paul had expected, but it became a nice start for Classic TrimCoat.
-This became the first of many dealerships in the Atlanta area to use the Classic TrimCoat process for refinishing oxidized aluminum trim.
+He asked Paul to come out to the dealership and demonstrate his treatment.
+After demonstrating the product on a sample car, Hermstad liked the results, and suggested that Paul come to Global on a regular basis.
+Not exactly what Paul had expected, but it became a nice, easy start for his Classic TrimCoat. business.
+This became the first of many dealerships in the Atlanta area at which Paul used the Classic TrimCoat process for refinishing oxidized aluminum trim.

 Classic TrimCoat Today

 Paul Miller has spent most of his life as a professional artist and musician.
-He ran his art gallery in New Hampshire for many years during the summer months in the 70’s, and returned to Boston to play Pop and Jazz music during the winters.
-He has lived in Atlanta for the past many years, working as an illustrator, as well as producing commercial music for many national accounts.
-His art can be seen at: paulmillerart.blogspot.com His son Mitch, (22), is also an artist, and his art can be seen at: mmconceptart.blogspot.com.
-His oldest son Andrew, (26), is an artist and musician/song writer presently working on his third album.
-Until recently, he works on the TV show "Archer".
-His art can be seen at: amilldesign.blogspot.com.
+He ran his art gallery in Meredith, New Hampshire for many years during the summer months in the 70’s, and returned to Boston to play Pop and Jazz music during the winters.
+He has lived in Atlanta for the past forty years working as an illustrator, as well as producing commercial music for many national accounts.
+His art can be seen at: http://www.paulmillerart.blogspot.com

-Now back to the car stuff....
-Fifteen years ago Paul created a process by which oxidized aluminum may be restored to a factory fresh finish.
-This may seem totally unrelared to art and music, but having grown up in the fifties, he has always had an interest in cars.
+Twenty years ago he created the process by which oxidized anodized aluminum may be restored to a factory fresh finish.
+This product may seem totally unrelated to art and music, but having grown up in the fifties, he has always had an interest in cars.
 From the American hot rod era, to the present, his interest has grown.
 After purchasing his first non-American car, a 1977 BMW 530i, he became aware of its chalky, faded aluminum trim, and experimented with various fixes until he achieved success.
-It has now become a successful business.